FuseByExample/mobile-rest-in-action/readme.md

 # Feedhenry Mobile & JBoss Fuse Service

 The purpose of this demo is to develop a Mobile Application using the Ionic, Feedhenry & Cordova Hybrid HTML5 Frameworks.

-The project will be developed in 2 parts; the first part will explain how to setup the project using the `openshift.feedhenry.com` cloud portal and run it locally on your machine while the second part will use the code part of this github repository to call the backend REST services designed for the JBoss Fuse Blog application developed [here](https://github.com/FuseByExample/rest-dsl-in-action).
+The project will be developed in 2 parts:

+* The first part will explain how to setup the project using the `openshift.feedhenry.com` cloud portal and run it locally on your machine while
+* The second part will use the code part of this github repository to call the backend REST services designed for the JBoss Fuse Blog application developed [here](https://github.com/FuseByExample/rest-dsl-in-action).

 | <img src="https://github.com/cmoulliard/feedhenry-camel/blob/master/images/mobile-camel-1.png" width="200"/>  | <img src="https://github.com/cmoulliard/feedhenry-camel/blob/master/images/mobile-camel-2.png" width="200"/>  | <img src="https://github.com/cmoulliard/feedhenry-camel/blob/master/images/mobile-camel-3.png" width="200"/>  | <img src="https://github.com/cmoulliard/feedhenry-camel/blob/master/images/mobile-camel-4.png" width="200"/>  |